rlwhitcomb/utilities/README.md

   The implementation would be to either just set the mode directly, or to run a small piece of code (depending on if feedback is desired)
   How would we implement "pop" mode on the checkboxes? (tri-state won't work b/c it cycles through), radio won't work, maybe a little button beside the checkbox??  need an icon for it
+- "slice" function (works like "substr" on strings, extract slice of arrays)
+- "versioninfo" function that returns a map of the version information (from Version.java)
 - !!null seems like it should work (!!"true" -> true)
 - seems like we could have an "exit from GUI mode back to REPL mode" which is available when running from within REPL mode.